CACabusas/CACabusas/README.md

-## Hello
+## greetings

-In my free time, I play games
+in my free time, i play games</br>
-At night, I doomscroll/watch YouTube
+at night, i doomscroll/watch YouTube

+i usually do webdev stuff</br>
-The only project that I've actually worked on is [MVFM](https://github.com/CACabusas/MVFM)
+but the only project that i've actually finished and published here in GitHub is [MVFM](https://github.com/CACabusas/MVFM)

+i ain't gonna sugarcoat it: the coding language i know is ChatGPT/DeepSeek lmao

+_WAH_